Improvisation on a Bach Chorale for Two Pianos by Ferruccio Busoni

 Busoni wrote copious piano works, many employing a distinctly contrapuntal style, which is perhaps inevitable considering his engagement and reverence to the music of the past, and particularly that of J S Bach.
 In 1907 he wrote a manifesto, Sketch of a New Aesthetic of Music, which unlocks some of the keys to his ideas surrounding composition, including his three major aesthetic beliefs: essence, oneness and junge Klassizität (literally ‘young classicism’).

 The other two piano piece inspired by and based on J S Bach is the Improvisation on the Bach Chorale “Wie wohl ist mir, o Freund der Seele” (BWV 517).
-Originally conceived as a set of variations which the composer had intended to be the last movement of his second violin sonata in 1900.
-However, when he came to arrange the work for two pianos, he felt it necessary to create a virtually new composition, partly due to the restrictions of turning the violin part into a second piano part.
-The Improvisation, which was completed in 1916, meanders chromatically around the Chorale theme, employing various impressive piano techniques and endless dynamic colour.
+The piece was originally conceived as a set of variations.
+The composer had intended it to be the last movement of his second violin sonata in 1900.
+However, when he arranged the work for two pianos, he found it necessary to create a virtually new composition.
+This was partly due to the restrictions of turning the violin part into a second piano part.
+The Improvisation, which was completed in 1916, meanders chromatically around the chorale theme.
+It employs various impressive piano techniques and provides endless dynamic colour.

-The following recording of the Improvisation on the Bach Chorale “Wie wohl ist mir, o Freund der Seele” (BWV 517), was made in 1996, using a rather primitive home video recorder, at St. James’s Church, Piccadilly in London at the Primavera Musicale Italiana Festival.
-The work is played by myself and my duo partner, Olga Balakleets, who is the founder and director of Ensemble Productions.
-Olga and I gave many recitals both on two pianos and four hands on one piano.
+The following recording of the Improvisation on the Bach Chorale “Wie wohl ist mir, o Freund der Seele” (BWV 517) was made in 1996, using a rather primitive home video recorder.
+The performance took place at St. James’s Church, Piccadilly in London at the Primavera Musicale Italiana Festival.
+The work is played by myself and my duo partner Olga Balakleets.
+Olga, who is now artistic director of various projects, and I gave many recitals both on two pianos and four hands on one piano.
 We explored a varied repertoire from familiar compositions by Schubert and Mozart, to those by Busoni and Berio.

 Leave a Reply